Sleep Is the Primary Driver of Recovery

 Architecture Signal

-Cognitive integration and hormonal consolidation phase.
+Cognitive integration and hormonal consolidation.
 REM suppression post-high-load is expected — chronic suppression is the watch signal.

 REM vs Deep Sleep →